proxmox/proxmox-backup/docs/tape-backup.rst

 Tape Cleaning
 ~~~~~~~~~~~~~

-LTO tape drives requires regular cleaning.
+LTO tape drives require regular cleaning.
 This is done by loading a
 cleaning cartridge into the drive, which is a manual task for
 standalone drives.